yast/yast.github.io/doc/travis-integration.md

 # Travis CI Integration

 ## Introduction

-[Travis CI](https://travis-ci.org/) provides free hosted continuous integration (CI) server.
-It has a nice integration with GitHub so it is very easy to use and you can see the build results directly at GitHub, no need to check separate page, emails etc...
+[Travis CI](https://travis-ci.org/) provides free hosted [continuous integration ](https://en.wikipedia.org/wiki/Continuous_integration) (CI) server.
+It has a nice integration with GitHub so it is very easy to use and you can see the build results directly at GitHub, no need to check separate pages, emails, etc...

 ### Advantages